You may use your national driving licence but must have reached the minimum age to drive a vehicle in the United Kingdom. You must be:

-- You must use headlights when visibility is seriously reduced, generally to less than 100m.
+- You must use headlights when visibility is seriously reduced - generally to less than 100m.

 - You may use front and rear fog lights when visibility is reduced but must switch them off when visibility improves.

-Riders of motorcycles, scooters and mopeds must wear a safety helmet of an approved design.
+If you are riding a motorcycle, scooter or moped you must wear a safety helmet of an approved design.
 This also applies to passengers, except those in sidecars.
 The helmet must be manufactured to a standard similar to the British Standard.